johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

   - `nextSymbol: string | null`: Filename of the symbol for the "Next" activity.
   - `isPopupOpen: 'now' | 'next' | null`: Controls which symbol selection popup is open.
   - `isEditMode: boolean`: Tracks whether the app is in edit mode or view mode.
+  - `favoriteSymbols: string[]`: Array of filenames for favorited symbols, persisted in localStorage.
+  - `activeCategory: string | 'Favorites'`: Currently selected category in the symbol selection popup.
 - **Renders:**
   - `ActivityCard` (x2): For "Now" and "Next".
   - `SymbolSelectionPopup`: The popup for choosing symbols.